HaojiaWu/CellScopes.jl/docs/scATAC_tutorial/README.md

 atac_path = "/mnt/sdd/multiomics/atac_raw/m12hr_run/outs/"
 @time atac_obj = cs.read_atac(atac_path; min_peak=2500)
 ```
 This should read the peak count, peak annotation, and fragment file into Julia and construct a complete ```scATACObject```.
 Note that it will take a while to complete this step since some files are big in size.
-The messages below shows that a ```scATACObject``` has been successfully constracted.
+The messages below shows that a ```scATACObject``` has been successfully constructed.
 ```julia
 This step reads all information directly from cellranger-atac output for downstream analysis.
 It may take 10 - 15 mins to complete as certain files (e.g. the fragment file) can be large in size.
 1/3 Reading peak count data...